Mie resonances in optical trapping: Their role in kinematics and back-action: Results and Discussion

 \section{Results and Discussion}

 Having discussed our approach to calculate $\kappa_{\rm i}$ using various radiation probabilities, we here present our numerical results for $\kappa$.
-Our results consist of various distributions of $\kappa_{\rm i}$ and their sum -- $\kappa_{\rm tot}=\sum_{i} \kappa_{\rm i}$ with $ i\in \{x,y,z\}$, for three different cases: 1) silica ``${\rm SiO_{2}}$'', 2) diamond ``Di'', and 3) silicon ``Si'' nanosphere, illuminated by linear Gaussian or radially polarized beams with wavelength of 1064~{nm}.
-The refractive indices of these three materials are almost equidistantly separated along the refractive index axis in Fig.~\ref{fig:Cos}.
-This allows us to extrapolate results obtained below for other materials with ${\rm Re}[n]<3.7$ and negligibly low absorption when ${\rm Im}[n]\ll1$.
-The results for all three samples are presented in Fig.~\ref{fig:Sec7kappaLinear} and Fig.~\ref{fig:Sec7kappaRadial} in the left, middle, and right columns, respectively.
+Our results consist of various distributions of $\kappa_{\rm i}$ and their sum -- $\kappa_{\rm tot}=\sum_{\rm i} \kappa_{\rm i}$ with $ \rm{i}\in \{x,y,z\}$, for three different cases: 1) silica ``${\rm SiO_{2}}$'', 2) diamond ``Di'', and 3) silicon ``Si'' nanosphere, illuminated by linear Gaussian or radially polarized beams with wavelength of 1064~{nm}.
+For this wavelength, the corresponding refractive indices were chosen to be $n_{\rm SiO_2@1064nm} = 1.45$, $n_{\rm Di@1064nm} = 2.39$, and $n_{\rm Si@1064nm} = 3.5548 + 82 \cdot 10^{-6}\,i$.
+The distributions of $\kappa$ for these three refractive indices are presented in Fig.~\ref{fig:Sec7kappaLinear} and Fig.~\ref{fig:Sec7kappaRadial} in the left, middle, and right columns, respectively.
+Given the close connection between $\kappa_{\rm z}$ and the magnitude of $\langle\cos \theta_{\rm sc}\rangle_{{\rm \Omega}}$ described earlier, there is a clear correlation between the $\kappa_{\rm z}$ minima in Fig.~\ref{fig:Sec7kappaLinear} (distributions in Fig.~\ref{fig:Sec7kappaRadial} are discussed separately) and the maxima of $\langle\cos\theta_{\rm sc}\rangle_{\Omega}$ in Fig.~\ref{fig:Cos}.
+This correlation provides a basis for elucidating a general trend in $\kappa$ distributions from the behaviour of $\langle\cos\theta_{\rm sc}\rangle_{\Omega}$.
+Since the selected refractive index values are nearly equidistant along the axis shown as the ordinate in Fig.~\ref{fig:Cos}, analysing variations in the $\kappa_{\rm z}$ distributions for these materials allows us to infer and extrapolate the qualitative behaviour to other materials with intermediate refractive indices also presented in Fig.~\ref{fig:Cos} and possessing a low imaginary part, ${\rm Im}[n] \ll 1$.
+Therefore, the subsequent discussion may also appeal to readers whose research lies beyond the specific cases considered in this work.

-\paragraph{Incident linearly/circularly polarized light.} Figure~\ref{fig:Sec7kappaLinear} displays distributions of $\kappa_{i}$'s and $\kappa_{\rm tot}$ as a function of radius and NA for silica nanosphere illuminated with linearly polarized incident light.
+\paragraph{Incident linearly/circularly polarized light.} Figure~\ref{fig:Sec7kappaLinear} displays distributions of $\kappa_{\rm i}$'s and $\kappa_{\rm tot}$ as a function of radius and NA for silica nanosphere illuminated with linearly polarized incident light.
 Due to the present axial symmetry in the x-y plane for the cases with incident circular polarization, the x or y components of $\kappa$ can be evaluated as an averaged sum of $\kappa_{\rm x}$ and $\kappa_{\rm y}$ obtained for the incident linear polarization, i.e., $(\kappa_{\rm x}+\kappa_{\rm y})/2$.
 Hence, we merely focus on exploring our results for incident linear polarization.

 The analysis of the distributions corresponding to silica in Fig.~\ref{fig:Sec7kappaLinear} reveals that $\kappa_{\rm tot}$ and $\kappa_{\rm z}$ gradually decrease with increasing radius, exhibiting no anomalous behavior.
 The lateral components $\kappa_{\rm x}$ and $\kappa_{\rm y}$ remain predominantly constant and show negligible variation within the range $R\in [1~{\rm nm}, 170~{\rm nm}]$, consistent with the Rayleigh approximation $R\rightarrow0$.